Wave Number

 specifies the phase change per meter for a wave.
 The quantity (often denoted k or

-In the above, is the wavelength of operation, f is the frequency and c is the speed of light in the given medium.
-The wavenumber k shows up everywhere in antenna theory and physics.
+In the above, The wavenumber k shows up everywhere in antenna theory and physics.
 For free space calculations, it is basically another way to represent frequency.
 However, because the wavelength is smaller in dielectric materials with a permittivity or dielectric constant greater than 1, or for a material with a permeability greater than 1, the wavenumber succinctly represents the phase change of a propagating plane wave in terms of radians/meter, with 2*PI radians being one complete cycle, in all mediums.
 The wave number can also be written as:

 ![]() See also the wave vector.